zorael/kameloso/README.md

 $ dub build
 ```

 This will compile the bot in the default `debug` mode, which adds some extra code and debugging symbols.
 You can automatically skip these and add some optimisations by building it in `release` mode with `dub build -b release`.
 Mind that build times will increase.
 Refer to the output of `dub build --help` for more build types.

-> The above *might* not work, albeit rarely, as the compiler may crash on some build configurations under anything other than `debug` mode. (bug [#18026](https://issues.dlang.org/show_bug.cgi?id=18026))

-On Windows with **dmd 2.089 and above** builds may fail, either silently with no output, or with an `OutOfMemoryError` being thrown.
-See [issue #83](https://github.com/zorael/kameloso/issues/83).
-The workarounds are to either use the **ldc** compiler with `--compiler=ldc2`, or to build with the `--build-mode=singleFile` flag, both appended to the `dub build` command.

-`singleFile` mode compiles one file at a time and as such drastically increases build times by at least a factor of 4x.
-While **ldc** is slower to compile than the default **dmd**, it's not *that* slow.
-In addition it also produces faster binaries, so if you hit this bug **ldc** might be the better alternative, over `singleFile`.
+See the [known issues](#known-issues) section for compilation caveats.

 ### Build configurations